charlie0129/batt/README.md

 Simply running `make` should build the binary into `./bin/batt`.
 You can then move it to your `$PATH`.

 Of course, Go and other tool chain is required.
 You can solve dependencies by reading error messages.
-It shoud be fairly straightforward because it is a simple Go project.
+It doesn't have complicated dependencies, so it should be fairly straightforward.

+## Architecture

+You can think of `batt` like `docker`.
+It has a daemon that runs in the background, and a client that communicates with the daemon.
+They communicate through unix domain socket as a way of IPC.
+The daemon does the actual heavy-lifting, and is responsible for controlling battery charging.
+The client is responsible for sending users' requirements to the daemon.

+For example, when you run `sudo batt limit 80`, the client will send the requirement to the daemon, and the daemon will do its job to keep the charge limit to 80%.

 ## FAQ

 ### Why is it Apple Silicon only?

-Simply because you don't need this on Intel.
-On Intel, you can control battery charging in a much easier way, simply setting the `BCLM` key in Apple SMC to the limit you need.
+Simply because you don't need this on Intel :p.

+On Intel MacBooks, you can control battery charging in a much, much easier way, simply setting the `BCLM` key in Apple SMC to the limit you need, and you are all done.
 There are many tools available.
 For example, you can use [smc-command](https://github.com/hholtmann/smcFanControl/tree/master/smc-command) to set SMC keys.

-However, on Apple Silicon, there is no such key.
-Therefore, we have to use a more complicated way to achieve the same goal, hence `batt`.
+However, on Apple Silicon, the way how charging is controlled changed.
+There is no such key.
+Therefore, we have to use a much more complicated way to achieve the same goal, and handle more edge cases, hence `batt`.

 ### Why does it require root privilege?